MicrosoftDocs/azure-docs/articles/hdinsight/kafka/apache-kafka-connector-iot-hub.md

 ---
-title: Apache Kafka connector for Azure IoT Hub | Microsoft Docs
+title: Use Apache Kafka on HDInsight with Azure IoT Hub | Microsoft Docs
 description: Learn how to use Apache Kafka on HDInsight with Azure IoT Hub.
 The Kafka Connect Azure IoT Hub project provides a source and sink connector for Kafka.
 The source connector can read data from IoT Hub, and the sink connector writes to IoT Hub.
 services: hdinsight
 documentationcenter: ''